rabbitmq/rabbitmq-dotnet-client/RUNNING_TESTS.md

 ## Overview

-.NET client's test suite assumes there's a RabbitMQ node listening on localhost:5672 (the default settings).
+.NET client's test suite assumes there's a RabbitMQ node listening on `localhost:5672` (the default settings).
 SSL tests require a broker listening on the default SSL port.
 Connection recovery tests assume `rabbitmqctl` at `../rabbitmq-server/scripts/rabbitmqctl` can control the running node: this is the case when all repositories are cloned using the [umbrella repository](https://github.com/rabbitmq/rabbitmq-public-umbrella).

-It is possible to use [Visual Studio 2015 Community Edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), .NET Core, and `dotnet.exe` in `PATH`, to build the client and run the test suite.
+It is possible to use Visual Studio Community Edition .NET Core, and `dotnet.exe` in `PATH`, to build the client and run the test suite.

 ## Building